ksanu1998/starter-academic/content/authors/admin/_index.md

     url: https://www.cs.usc.edu

 # Short bio (displayed in user profile at end of posts)
-bio: I am a first year Master of Science in Computer Science student at the University of Southern California.
-My research interests are chiefly Statistical Machine Learning, Deep Learning Theory, Federated Learning, Stochastic Optimization, Embedded Computing and Edge-GPU Performance Characterization.
+bio: I am a second year master's student in Computer Science at the University of Southern California.
+My research interests are chiefly Statistical Machine Learning, Edge-GPU Performance Characterization, Deep Learning Theory, Stochastic Optimization, Federated Learning, and Embedded Computing.

 # Interests to show in About widget
 # interests: